ImageMagick/Usage-Markdown/basics/index.md

 -   Image meta-data that are typically (though not always) saved with the image in image file formats.
 For example: profiles, labels, captions, and comments, and virtual canvas information (page).
 These are all per-image settings, and can be different for each image in the current image list.
 -   Global settings used by many different image processing operators, but generally not save with the image: Colors such as background, bordercolor, fill, and mattecolor, also font, and pointsize, gravity, compose method, color channel handling, read/write bit depth of color values.
 -   Expert settings and defines, used to control the deeper lower level operation of specific image processing operators.
 For example: distortion viewport, special compose method arguments,
 -   How the image is actually to be stored in memory within ImageMagick: for example as RGB or CMYK.
-Whether a alpha channel is present, and enabled or not, also the palette a image might have had when read in.
+Whether an alpha channel is present, and enabled or not, also the palette an image might have had when read in.
 However some of these storage settings are hard coded at compile time (such as in memory color value Quality).
 -   Some general IM operational settings, such as debugging or verbose settings, typically controlling information output or error handling.

 That is a lot of information that can be saved, and/or affect how images are processed.
 And while they can fall into a number of groups, how well ImageMagick handles each of these things and if they are global, or image specific, depends a lot on the specific thing involved.